 “You know you’re not like that.”

 “I don’t need anyone to justify my behaviors for me.”

 “Then I won’t.”

-“And I told you the reason why I agreed going on that date was because of Sha Sha.
+“And I told you the reason why I agreed to go on that date was because of Sha Sha.
 So…”

 “Just treat it as getting to know a new friend, okay?”

 “Okay then, but if you guys dare to conspire against us again…”

 The rest of the conversation was less threatening as they planned their next destination after Cynthia dropped some items off at the post office.

 Several hours later, Cyndi walked out of yet another store with Jiro and Vincent.
 The difference was that they had found the perfect attire for Vincent.

 “Now you guys see why it was a good idea to have me around?”
 Cyndi asked, feeling proud of herself and playing with her hair at the same time.
 She had forgotten her scrunchie somewhere and it was killing her.